 My summer 2012 and fall 2013 milestones and updates are posted online.
 I also worked for the Interaction Lab in spring 2012, winter break 2012-2013, and fall 2014, but did not post updates online.

 This is a ROS package I made in the 2012-2013 winter break to provide a dynamic_reconfigure GUI for the multi_calibrate ROS package described above.
 Below is a screenshot of the client portion of the package.
-A link will be provided on this page after the package is publicly available.

 This is a ROS package I am working on in 2013-2014 which builds and applies a statistical model of skeletons tracked by different sensors.
 The output of the model is a real-time list of the top N ways to group the tracked skeletons from different cameras together, indicating which skeletons in different cameras are likely to correspond to the same people.
-A link will be provided on this page after the package is publicly available.